 (1) (2) (3) (4) (5) (6) (7) (8) (9) SI.
 Project ID.
-Name of the Project Financial Year Project Total amount Amount spent on Cumulative amount Status of the No. in which the duration allocated for the project in the spent at the end of project project was the project (in reporting Financial the reporting Completed / commenced Rs.)
-Year (in Rs.)
-Financial Year (in On going Rs.)
+Name of the Project Financial Year Project Total amount Amount spent on Cumulative amount Status of the No. in which the project was commenced duration allocated for the project (in Rs.) the project in the reporting Financial Year (in Rs.) spent at the end of the reporting Financial Year (in Rs.) project Completed / On going Not Applicable

+10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year : Not Applicable

+(asset-wise details)

+(a) Date of creation or acquisition of the capital asset(s).
+Not Applicable (b) Amount of CSR spent for creation or acquisition of capital asset.
+Not Applicable (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. Not Applicable (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
 Not Applicable

-10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year: Not Applicable (asset-wise details) (a) Date of creation or acquisition of the capital asset(s).
-Not Applicable (b) Amount of CSR spent for creation or acquisition of capital Not Applicable (c) Details of the entity or public authority or beneficiary under Not Applicable whose name such capital asset is registered, their address etc. (d) Provide details of the capital asset(s) created or acquired Not Applicable (including complete address and location of the capital asset).
-11. Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5).: Not applicable Date: 03/09/2022 On behalf of the Board Place: Kanpur
+11. Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5).: Not applicable

-Atul Mehra
+Date: 02/09/2023 Place: Kanpur On behalf of the Board

-Whole time Director and Chairman of committee
+Atul Mehra Whole time Director and Chairman of committee